Pricing is hard

 We will issue credits for those who signed up during alpha, beta, and those who sign up through to the end of Launch Week1.
 If you are not on board yet, you can sign up here.
 Projects on select incubators will also get credits, as founders we know the importance of credits when getting something new off the ground.
 We will continue to support code schools and their students.
 If you need Supabase credits to support your project, reach out to us here and we will do our best to help you.

 We know that Firebase pricing can be problematic.

 That's why we made our pricing as predictable as possible.
-You can quickly understand which pricing tier you fit into, without having to forecast how many API requests you're going to make this quarter.
+You can quickly understand which pricing plan you fit into, without having to forecast how many API requests you're going to make this quarter.

 What does this mean for you as a developer?

 - You can make as many API calls as you need to (within the constraints of your database).
 We already have users making millions of requests per day.

 - We have been deliberately generous with authentication and storage on the free plan so that you get as much of the Supabase experience as possible.